APS Member Groups is the umbrella for various groups that members join within the APS. These are Branches, Colleges and Interest Groups.

 APS College Committees promote specialist areas in psychology by:

 All APS members can join one or more Interest Groups.
-Non-APS members are also welcome to join a number of APS Interest Groups (refer to application form on each Interest Group webpage and download an application form from http://www.groups.psychology.org.au/igs/
+Non-APS members are also welcome to join a number of APS Interest Groups (refer to the application form located here to see which Interest Groups allow non-APS members to join).

 Interest Group Committees support members with special interests and assist communication between members interested in similar fields.
 Each Interest Group Committee varies in its level of activity -some provide seminars, courses and conferences, publish newsletters and perform a range of social media activities on behalf of their members.